MattRoger/triviaGame/README.md

 })
 ```

+### Asking The Questions
+The questions screen is created with the askQuestion, renderChoices, and timer functions.

 :grey_question:
 The askQuestion function builds up each question by using the swQuestion array. x = the array element